CSRT-NTUA/AlgoPlus/README.md

 ### **How to run test cases**
-We have unit tests for every function of our implemented algorithms & data structures.It is very important to make sure that your code works before making any pull requests!
+We have unit tests for every function of our implemented algorithms & data structures.
+It is very important to make sure that your code works before making any pull requests!

 **Linux/MacOS**
 ```